STARS4ALL/tessdb-server/DATABASE.md

 ## A.1.
 Dimensional Modelling

 The data model follows the [dimensional modelling approach by Ralph Kimball] (https://en.wikipedia.org/wiki/Dimensional_modeling).
-More frerences can also ve found in [Star Schemas](https://en.wikipedia.org/wiki/Star_schema).
+More references can also ve found in [Star Schemas](https://en.wikipedia.org/wiki/Star_schema).

 ## A.2 The data model